Asymptotic Scattering by Poissonian Thermostats: Preliminaries and formulation of the main result

 where

 \end{thm} The proof of this result is given in Section \ref{sec:nul-init-cond}.

-{ The limit dynamics has an obvious interpretation.
-Namely, $W(t,x,k)$ describes the energy density in $(x,k)$ at time $t$ of the phonons initially distributed according to $W_0(x,k)$.
+{ The limit dynamics can be characterized as follows:} $W(t,x,k)$ describes the energy density in $(x,k)$ at time $t$ of the phonons initially distributed according to $W_0(x,k)$.
 The first term corresponds then to the ballistic transport of those phonons which did not cross $\{x=0\}$ up to time $t$.
 The second and third terms correspond, respectively, to the transmission and reflection of the phonons at the boundary point $\{x=0\}$ with probabilities $p_+(k)$ and $p_-(k)$, respectively.
 The fourth term describes the phonon scattering that occurs at the interface.
 The phonon with frequency $\ell$, arriving at the interface with the velocity $\bar\om'(\ell)$ is scattered with frequency $k$ at the rate $\fgeeszett(\ell) p_{\rm sc}(k)$ and moves away from the interface with the velocity $\bar\om'(k)$.
 Finally, the last term {in the right side} of \eqref{010304} describes the $k$-phonon production of the thermostat at the rate $p_{\rm abs} \fgeeszett(k)T$.
 From \eqref{mar1528} and \eqref{fund-ident2} we conclude that